 Signs To Watch Out For

 The upside to identifying autism symptoms early is that as soon as they are recognized, the conditions can be addressed and treated right away.
 As a parent, you are in the best position to notice once your child may be showing alarming signs that don’t seem normal.
+Janeen Herskovitz, MA, LMHC said, “There are sensory issues to consider, educational decisions to be made, medical interventions, safety concerns, and therapeutic decisions, to name just a few.”
 If you think your child may have autism, here are a few symptoms to watch out for:

 - 6 Months: